Skip to Main Content

 Dr. Kathryn Weinland

 Dr. Kathryn Weinland is a Teaching Assistant Professor in the Department of Psychology.
-Her area of scholarship is Speech Communication.
-Dr. Weinland collaborated with others in her department to curate existing resources to create customized teaching, learning, and research materials now being used department-wide in teaching Introduction to Speech Communications and Intercultural Communications classes.
+Her area of scholarship is educational leadership and policy studies.
+Dr. Weinland collaborated with others in the speech department to curate existing resources to create customized research, teaching and learning materials materials now being used department-wide in teaching Introduction to Speech Communications and Intercultural Communications classes.

 experts.okstate.edu/kathryn.weinland